11. Justice

 Action:

 What can you do today that reflects internal alignment?
 Say the thing that’s true, even if it’s awkward?
-Make a decision that closes the loop, not just keeps the peace?
+Make a decision that closes the loop.
 Can you pick fairness instead of comfort and do it without feeling like a victim?

 Nature cue: